Current obsession: dukkah.

 - Stretch & fold: To strengthen your dough, do a series of stretch and folds every 30 minutes for 2 hours during bulk fermentation.
 Simply gather a portion of the dough, stretch it upwards and then fold it over itself.
 Rotate the bowl ¼ turn, and repeat until you have come full circle.
 You will have completed 4 folds.

-- To shape, use a bench scraper to move your dough to the non-floured section.
+- Shape the dough: Use a bench scraper to move your dough to the non-floured section.
 Gather the dough, one side at a time, and fold it into the center.
 Flip the dough over and place it seam side down.
 Using your hands, gently cup the sides of the dough and rotate it, using quarter turns in a circular motion.
 You can also pull it towards you to even out the shape.
 Repeat this process until you are happy with its appearance.
 Brush away any excess flour from the dough.

 - To coat the dough, add all of your dukkah to a large bowl.
 Roll the dough around in the seed mixture until well coated.
 If there is too much flour on the dough, the dukkah will not stick.